py-pdf/PyPDF-Builder/README.md

 PyPDF2==1.26.0
 ```

-Python 3.6 was used in development...
-I haven't checked for compatibility with lower versions, so your mileage my vary with anything starting 3.5 on downward.
+Python 3.6 was used in development… I haven't checked for compatibility with lower versions, so your mileage my vary with anything starting 3.5 on downward.

 ## License